SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation

-A key question in evaluating \emph{benign fine-tuning} (BFT) is whether harmful behavior can emerge without visible drops in utility.
-Fine-tuning is usually assessed through metrics like prompt adherence or image quality, so stable or improved utility is often assumed to imply preserved safety.
+A key question in evaluating \emph{BFT} is whether harmful behavior can emerge without visible drops in utility.
+Since fine-tuning optimizes for task-specific performance, improvements in utility metrics are reasonably expected (\Cref{tab:delta_clip_fid}) and often taken as evidence of successful adaptation, implicitly assuming that safety remains intact.
 When safety degrades while utility remains high, these failures become difficult to detect and potentially misleading.

-Motivated by this risk, we evaluate how robust each safety-alignment method remains under different BFT profiles (\emph{Full UNet}, \emph{Cross-Attn-Only}, and \emph{LoRA}), and assess the impact that the BFT has on model utility—measured as a combination of prompt adherence and perceptual quality.
+Motivated by this risk, we evaluate how robust each safety-alignment method remains under different BFT profiles, and assess the impact that the BFT has on model utility—measured as a combination of prompt adherence and perceptual quality.
 We audit the robustness of each alignment method across BFT profiles in~\Cref{tab:finetuning_strategy_ablation}, which summarizes how the methods respond to BFTs.
 For this experiment, we apply the three profiles using the same general dataset (COCO~\cite{lin2014microsoft}).
 Details for each profile configuration are provided in~\Cref{sec:exp_setup} and in the supplementary materials.

-Among all evaluated methods, \textsc{RECE} demonstrates the highest robustness across profiles, consistently ranking as either the most or second most stable. \textsc{UCE}—on which \textsc{RECE} builds—is generally the second most robust under both the \emph{Full UNet} and \emph{Cross-Attn-Only} profiles.
+Among all evaluated methods, \textsc{RECE} demonstrates the highest robustness across profiles, consistently ranking as either the most or second most stable. \textsc{UCE}—on which \textsc{RECE} builds—is generally the second most robust under both the \emph{Full Parameter} and \emph{Cross-Attention-Only} profiles.
 Interestingly, the majority of the methods have high robustness score under the \emph{LoRA} profile.

 We hypothesize that this may be related to the localized adaptation of safety gradients under low-rank fine-tuning, which interacts differently with the representational bottleneck of LoRA layers; however, further analysis is deferred to the supplementary materials.

-The corresponding utility results are presented in~\Cref{tab:delta_clip_fid}, computed exclusively using the \emph{Full UNet} profile on the COCO dataset~\cite{lin2014microsoft} to ensure consistency with the robustness evaluation.
-Although \textsc{EraseDiff} exhibits the most substantial utility gain, all methods experience an increase in utility after BFT.
-This consistent improvement highlights that the BFT process, even unintentionally, can pose a concrete and potentially serious threat to safety alignment.